Coronavirus

 Coronaviruses are a group of related RNA viruses that cause diseases in mammals and birds.
 In humans and birds, they cause respiratory tract infections that can range from mild to lethal.
-Mild illnesses in humans include some cases of the common cold (which is also caused by other viruses, predominantly rhinoviruses), while more lethal varieties can cause SARS, MERS and COVID-19, which is causing the ongoing pandemic.
-In cows and pigs they cause diarrhea, while in mice they cause hepatitis and encephalomyelitis.
+Mild illnesses in humans include some cases of the common cold (which is also caused by other viruses, predominantly rhinoviruses), while more lethal varieties can cause SARS, MERS and COVID-19.
+In cows and pigs, they cause diarrhea; while in mice, they cause hepatitis and encephalomyelitis.

-Coronaviruses constitute the subfamily Orthocoronavirinae, in the family Coronaviridae, order Nidovirales and realm Riboviria.
+Coronaviruses constitute the subfamily Orthocoronavirinae, in the family Coronaviridae, order Nidovirales, and realm Riboviria.
 They are enveloped viruses with a positive-sense single-stranded RNA genome and a nucleocapsid of helical symmetry.
 The genome size of coronaviruses ranges from approximately 26 to 32 kilobases, one of the largest among RNA viruses.
 They have characteristic club-shaped spikes that project from their surface, which in electron micrographs create an image reminiscent of the stellar corona, from which their name derives.